emarkproject/eMark/README.md

 ### Version 1.6.1 ###
   DNS Servers track active eMark nodes in real-time and, when queried, they give back a short list of the best nodes to connect to.
-- Adds two DNS node Tracker/ Seeder Servers:
+- Adds two DNS Servers:
-1. dnsseed.deutsche-emark.cc	<--- NOTE: the Top-Level Domain is  ".CC" for Crypto Currency !
+1. dnsseed.deutsche-emark.cc	NOTE: the Top-Level Domain (TLD) is  '.CC' for "Crypto Currency"
-1. dnsseed.emarks.cc		<---	Crypto Currency, top level domain (TLD)
+1. dnsseed.emarks.cc

  - Also adds some static hard-coded nodes as backup

 ### Version 1.6.0 ###
-  Adds 2 hard-coded fixed peers and uses updated Boost and SSL libraries
+- Openssl v 1.1 support
+- fix boost-1.66 incompatibilities
+- Support boost 1.70

 ### Version 1.5.0 ###
 - Lots of Security Patches
 - Compatibility with newest Packages